 3-5 Curricula

-In Grades 3-5, our interdisciplinary curriculum is inspired by findings from Laurel’s Center for Research on Girls.
+In Grades 3-5, our interdisciplinary curriculum is inspired by findings from Laurel’s Center for Research for Girls.
 Grade-level themes shape deep investigations of big ideas and help girls strengthen their understandings by connecting learning in each subject.
 In addition to thought-provoking integrated themes, students in Grades 3-5 are immersed in the big systems thinking that comes from time spent learning in and about our natural world.